TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson2.md

   arrays are two-dimensional arrays, also known as 'matrices'.
 As you may imagine, these look like the tables you might manipulate in excel.
 One restriction that matrices have that Excel tables do not is that R matrices require every value in the matrix to be of the same type.
-If you need to mix heterogenous types of data, your first choice will probably be data.frames, which are discussed further in the next few sections.
+If you need to mix heterogenous types of data (like numeric and character), your first choice will probably be data.frames, which are discussed further in the next few sections.
 When dealing with large data tables containing a single type, however, matrices should be preferred over data.frames, since matrices offer substantial time/space efficiency improvements compared with data.frame operations.
-Interestingly, matrices in R are implemented by simply adding a 'dim' attribute to a vector.
+  Interestingly (at least to geeks like me), matrices in R are implemented by simply adding a 'dim' attribute to a vector.
 That is, the internal representation continues to be linear, and the 'dim' attribute, which holds the number of rows and columns intended for the matrix are used to treat the data as if it were truly two-dimensional.
 For matrices, remember, the order is always `row, column`.
 The `dim()` command returns the size of the matrix or array.
 For matrices, this is always the number of rows followed by the number of columns.
 For indexing matrices, the row index always comes first and the column index comes second (see next section).

 ```
 x <- matrix(1:12, nrow=3)        ## matrices typically numeric; but do not have to be